 Which 10 feedback comments are most common?

-This is the third and final lesson about Dealing with Feedback.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Dealing with Feedback.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Better understand tutor comments during the feedback process at university